preames/technical-links/PAPERS.md

   Basic idea is to explicitly represent the nondeterminism implicit in a parallel program into the serial semantics of the program, and then focus on proving equivelence thereof.
 Figuring out whether a particular reordering is legal is one of the hardest parts of proving parallel correctness.
 This paper uses a minor syntax extension to separate the proof burden into two (much) easier sub-parts.
 To me, this seems like obviously the right approach, and I'm suprised this hasn't been much more widely adopted.

+* Bird, Christian & Nagappan, Nachiappan & Devanbu, Premkumar & Gall, Harald & Murphy, Brendan.
+(2009).
+Does distributed development affect software quality?.
+Communications of the ACM.
+52. 10.1145/1536616.1536639.

+  Found that distributed teams did not effect software quality.
+Did observe a ~6% dropoff when moving to more than one building, but little beyond that.

+* Jonathan Ragan-Kelley, Andrew Adams, Sylvain Paris, Marc Levoy, Saman Amarasinghe, and Frédo Durand.
+2012.
+Decoupling algorithms from schedules for easy optimization of image processing pipelines.
+ACM Trans.
+Graph.
+31, 4, Article 32 (July 2012),

+* Dinakar Dhurjati, Sumant Kowshik, Vikram Adve, and Chris Lattner.
+2003.
+Memory safety without runtime checks or garbage collection.
+In Proceedings of the 2003 ACM SIGPLAN conference on Language, compiler, and tool for embedded systems (LCTES ’03)

+   Main reason to read is a really nicely written summary of related work in the field, and good discussion of where region inference struggles.
+The technique described isn't as memorable.

 ## Non Computer Science
 ---------------------